What Is Salvia?

-In addition to spiritual uses, salvia is recreationally used to achieve hallucinations.
-Some have compared its effects to that of LSD, due to salvia’s active ingredient, salvinorin-A, which provides the hallucinogenic effects LSD produces.
-Salvia is considered a Schedule I controlled substance in some states America, meaning it has a high potential abuse and no legitimate medical purpose, although it is legal to use recreational in others.
+In addition to its spiritual uses, the drug is also used recreationally to achieve hallucinations.
+Some have compared its effects to that of LSD due to Salvia’s active ingredient, salvinorin A, which provides hallucinogenic effects comparable to the kind LSD produces.
+Salvia is considered a Schedule I controlled substance in many states, meaning it has a high potential abuse and no legitimate medical purpose, although it’s legal in some jurisdictions.

 How Is Salvia Used?

-Salvia is available in the form of a green plant or a liquid.
-Salvia can be smoked or chewed.
-The leaves are dried and can be smoked in pipes similarly to marijuana.
-The result is a 15-minute high with noticeable changes in perception.
+Salvia is available in the form of a green plant or a liquid and can be smoked or chewed.
+The leaves are dried and can be smoked in pipes, similarly to Marijuana.
+The result is a rapid-onset and short-lived high that may begin within minutes of consumption and generally lasts around 30 minutes.
+Users typically experience the most intense effects within 2 minutes of smoking, but these usually fade within 20 minutes.
+Salvia use is known for causing noticeable changes in perception.

-When salvia is chewed, the leaves secrete chemical components of salvinorin-A, which get absorbed in the oral mucosa.
-This method creates visual hallucinations and altered states of cognition that lasts from 1 to 2 hours.
-When in liquid form, salvia can be combined with other liquids.
-Another common method of Salvia use is crushing the leaves and mixing them into drinks or vaporizing the herb.
+When Salvia is chewed, the leaves secrete chemical components of salvinorin A. These are absorbed through the oral mucosa, creating visual hallucinations and altered states of cognition that last from 1 to 2 hours.
+When in liquid form, Salvia can be combined with other liquids.
+Another common method of use is crushing the leaves and mixing them into drinks or vaporizing the herb.

-A salvia dependence can occur due to salvia’s effects on the mind.
-The active ingredient, salvinorin-A, attaches to the opioid receptors in the brain, acting at the KOR, or kappa opiate receptor site, altering the human’s ability to perceive reality as is.
-Whether or not salvia is fatally addictive is unknown; however, people may find the herb appealing as it produces hallucinations.
+A Salvia dependence can occur due to the plant’s effects on the mind.
+The active ingredient, salvinorin A, attaches to the Opioid receptors in the brain.
+Acting at the KOR, or kappa Opiate receptor site, the compound alters the user’s ability to perceive reality.
+People may find the herb appealing because of the hallucinations it produces.

-If someone uses more than the suggested dosage (if the herb is legal in the individual’s state), this can indicate a problem.
-For instance, using more than the safe dosage of 1 gram could a show that someone has gotten use to the effects of salvia.
-Like other chemicals, drug tolerances occur gradually, and often transition into chemical use disorders.
+If someone has to use more of the drug to feel the same effects, this can indicate a problem.
+For instance, using more than the safe dose of 1 gram could show that someone has developed a tolerance to the effects of Salvia.
+Drug tolerances occur gradually and often transition into substance use disorders.

-A dependence is also marked by someone craving the chemical when they reduce their use.
-They may feel mild uncomfortable symptoms like irritability and anxiety.
-To combat these feelings, they may continue using salvia.
+A dependence is also marked by someone craving the substance when they reduce or stop their use.
+They may feel mild, uncomfortable symptoms like irritability and anxiety.
+To combat these feelings, they may continue using Salvia.

-Salvia has both short-term and long-term affects.
-The hallucinogenic effects on the brain are one of many effects of the substance.
+Considered the strongest natural Hallucinogen, Salvia has both short-term and long-term effects.
+The hallucination-inducing effects on the brain are one of the trademarks of the substance.
 Many may notice physiological and psychological effects such as:

 - Loss of touch with reality